Apply for a Campus Leader Role

 Available Positions

 Admission Fellows are faces of the Office of Undergraduate Admission and the Babson student experience.
 We seek energetic and personable rising juniors and seniors with diverse involvement on campus who are particularly interested in sharing their Babson experience with prospective students.
-Admission Fellow responsibilities include both virtual and in-person responsibilities: conducting first-year admission interviews of prospective students, speaking at weekly information sessions alongside admission counselors, working occasional evening/weekend campus events including Preview Days & Launch Babson, and more.
+Admission Fellow responsibilities include both virtual and in-person responsibilities: speaking at information sessions alongside admission counselors, conducting admission interviews of prospective transfer students, working occasional evening/weekend campus events including Access Babson, EMPOWER, Preview Days & Launch Babson, among others, and other duties as assigned, including leading campus tours.
 Please see the Admission Fellow Position Description for more detailed information including responsibilities, skillsets we seek, and eligibility requirements.
 The position is paid.
 In order to be considered for this role, you need to be a junior or senior at the start date in September.
 The contact for the Admission Fellows is Jennie Moore.

-The Office of Advancement works to engage alumni, parents and friends in events, volunteer opportunities, and philanthropic support of the College and to foster meaningful connections among Babson community members.
+The Office of Advancement works to engage alumni, parents, friends and current students in events, volunteer opportunities, and philanthropic support of the College and to foster meaningful connections among Babson community members.
 It is the hub of your Babson story long after you leave campus.

 If selected as a CAA, accepted students will be required to: